yaoliclshlmch/Test3/docs/README.md

 This is an SDN-based hierarchical control architecture:

-- Orchestrator: a global coordinator with unified resource abstraction provided to higher layer applications and users over its northbound API.
+- **Orchestrator**: a global coordinator with unified resource abstraction provided to higher layer applications and users over its northbound API.

-- Local Controller: autonomous domain controller with the capabilities of intra-domain resource management, path computation, connection control and OSNR monitoring.
+- **Local Controller**: autonomous domain controller with the capabilities of intra-domain resource management, path computation, connection control and OSNR monitoring.

-- Agent: a device-specified element with protocol resolution and physical layer element operational control capabilities.
+- **Agent**: a device-specified element with protocol resolution and physical layer element operational control capabilities.

 # Key techology